-- 1. To create your cluster, you will need the following data: - name of your EKS cluster, - AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have, - the desired ratio between on-demand [2] and spot [2] instances in the total number of nodes.
+- 1. To create your cluster, you will need the following data: - name of your EKS cluster, - · AWS region in which you wish to deploy your cluster, - the amount of nodes you would like tho have, spot [7] instances are not recommended for production environment, but may be useful e.g. for testing purposes.